 Go to the Brooklyn Art Museum booking page, select your preferred date and the number of tickets, and buy the tickets right away.

-After the purchase, you will receive the tickets in your email.
+After the purchase, you will receive the tickets via email.

 Save time & money!
 Buy New York CityPass and visit 5 iconic attractions of NY like the Empire State Building, 9/11 Memorial and Museum, Guggenheim Museum, and many more.
 Book now and get up to a 40% discount!

-Brooklyn Museum ticket price
+Brooklyn Museum ticket prices

 The Brooklyn Museum of Art tickets are priced at US$16 for adults aged between 19 to 64 years.